Hasbro Family Game Night: Gameplay

 Family Game Night 2 is once again set within a room-like setting, which is fully customizable to the player's content through unlockable objects that become available by completing objectives in the featured games.
 Mr. Potato Head returns as the game's host, and he can also be customized with unlockable clothing.
 The game supports Miis as playable characters, and contains five Hasbro board games - Operation, Pictureka!, Connect 4x4, Jenga and Bop It!.
-The Xbox 360 version is identical in content, but uses Xbox Avatars as playable characters instead.
+The Xbox 360 version is identical in content, but uses Xbox Avatars as playable characters instead of Miis due to Nintendo's protection of its intellectual property.

 The game also includes a game show styled party mode with Mr. Potato Head as the host.

 While the game was not initially released for the Xbox 360 or the PlayStation 3, Pictureka!, Jenga, and Connect 4x4 were added as downloadable content to the original game on June 23, 2010.

 Release

 In May 2009, Electronic Arts announced that they would release a sequel to Family Game Night, effectively titled Family Game Night 2, in the fall for the Wii and Nintendo DS, of which the latter would be a "best of" compilation.

 The game was re-released with the first entry as part of the Hasbro Family Game Night Value Pack on November 9, 2010, where both entries were bundled together on a single disc.
-It was re-released again on November 1, 2011 as Hasbro Family Game Night Fun Pack, this time with the third entry.
+It was re-released again on November 1, 2011, as Hasbro Family Game Night Fun Pack, this time with the third entry.
 It was also released on the Xbox 360, which marked the full game's debut on the latter system.